Madhur Temple: History

-Madhur temple was originally ShrimadAnantheswara (Shiva) Temple and as the lore goes, an old woman called Madaru from the local Tulu Moger Community discovered an "Udbhava Murthy" (a statue that was not made by a human) of shiva linga.
+Madhur temple was originally Shree Madaneshwara (Shiva) Temple and as the lore goes, an old woman called Madaru from the local Tulu Moger Community discovered an "Udbhava Murthy" (a statue that was not made by a human) of shiva linga.
 Initially, the Ganapathy picture was drawn by a boy, on the southern wall of the Garbhagriha(sanctum sanctorum) while playing.
 Day by day it became big and fat; so that the boy called Ganapathi as "boddajja" or "Bodda Ganesha".

+The temple was under the Kumbla Rajas, Maipady Palace.
+Later, Devaswom board took over it.

 The legend of Kumble seme says Tipu Sultan wanted to demolish the temple like Adooru Mahalingeswara temple during his invasion of Coorg, Tulunadu, and Kerala.
 But after drinking water from the well of the temple, he changed his mind on attacking and demolishing the Garbhagudi and marched past Madhur.
 But to satisfy his soldiers and Islamic scholars he made a cut with his sword symbolizing the attack.
 The mark is still visible on the building that is built around the temple well.